Last updated on August 28th, 2019 at 03:58 pm

 Read here things to do in Laoag!

-If you are coming from Baguio, you have to ride twice as there is no direct bus going to Pagudpud from Baguio.
+If you are getting to Pagudpud from Baguio.
+You have to ride twice as there is no direct bus going to Pagudpud from Baguio.
 Ride a bus to Laoag.
 Partas Bus has buses going to Pagudpud.
 Fare costs 499 PHP one way.
 From Laoag to Pagudpud you will have to take a mini bus, or catch the big buses coming from Manila.
 The most popular big bus is FLORIDA.
 Trip is 2 hours, and fare is 100 PHP.

 Read our full blog post how to get to Pagudpud!